Tao people: Attire and dress

-Traditional Tao garb consists of simple, uni-colored fabrics made of natural plant fibers.
-Due to the nature of their fishing tasks, men typically only wear a loincloth and collarless vest.
-This also helps them to better cope with the stifling heat.
-Women's dress typically consists of a cloth or short vest to cover their upper body, and an apron-like cloth to cover parts of their lower body.
+Those of the Yami tribe have traditional clothing with designs described as belonging to the simpler side, unlike many other surrounding local indigenous tribes of Taiwan.
+Fibers of the flax plant and banana leaf, but then later more commonly cotton, were used to create clothes of white, black, and navy colors.
+Due to the indigenous group having no head and/or class system, clothing was equal amongst the people, even those who were technically more personally wealthy than others.

+Women wore pair square-clothed shirts accompanied by a short skirt.
+It would be common to see a woman with a large piece of cloth that has four longitudinal strips of white, black, or navy blue sewn together.
+Short skirts have three white and black or navy blue longitudinal stripes at each end, while five or six-year-old girls wear only one piece.
+Men wear loincloths, vests and T-bands on their upper body.
+Jackets have white, black, or navy stripes on the front and back.
+A common men’s vest design would consist of white nylon fabric with five white and eleven navy horizontal lines woven with navy cotton thread clamp, and the whole garment is hemmed with white nylon thread and two plastic buttons at the front inner waist.
+T-bands are woven black or navy at both ends.

 For special or ceremonial occasions, men and women wear blue and white vests in addition to vibrant accessories, such as an octagonal wooden hat for women, and silver helmets for men.
 During funerals and times of mourning, women wear their upper garments inside out, and men wear a piece of cloth, reverse side out, on their heads.
 It is also considered taboo to wear clothing with an odd number of blue or black stripes.
 Therefore, clothing patterns typically consist of 8 to 12 stripes.
 Neither in ritualistic or everyday situations do the Tao people wear shoes.